AI-ffinity/nmr_tutorials/SPARKY_and_POKY/Create_2D_projections_from_4D_spectrum.md

+---
+title: "Creating 2D and 3D Projections from 4D NOESY with POKY/NMRFAM Sparky"
+layout: default
+---

 # Creating 2D and 3D Projections from 4D NOESY with POKY/NMRFAM Sparky

 This tutorial guides you through creating 2D and 3D projections from a 4D NOESY spectrum using the `ucsfdata` script from NMRFAM Sparky.
 We'll start by converting the 4D spectrum to UCSF format and proceed with generating and analyzing the projections.